wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 0.1 =
+* internationalization on all display strings
+* added image upload field

 = 0.9.6 =
 * added ability to change group name
 * smoother logic and JS enhancements for deleting field groups